bbusenius/History-of-Guatemala-2nd-Grade/units/unit4/lesson2.md

 This lesson explores daily life in colonial Antigua, Guatemala, for a 7-year-old 2nd-grade student within a 10-week homeschool curriculum.
 Through storytelling with "A Day in Colonial Antigua," a dictation exercise, and crafting a colonial hat, the student will learn about routines, markets, and society during the colonial period.
 Aligned with Charlotte Mason-inspired methods—narration, living stories, and hands-on activities—it connects to the student’s context near Antigua from San Juan del Obispo, building on Lesson 1’s architecture focus and enhancing spelling through dictation.

 ## Alignment with Charlotte Mason Guidelines
-- **Living Books**: Uses "A Day in Colonial Antigua" as a narrative-driven story to bring history to life, adhering to Charlotte Mason’s emphasis on engaging texts.
+- **Living Books**: Uses [A Day in Colonial Antigua](resources/colonial_life_story.md) as a narrative-driven story to bring history to life, adhering to Charlotte Mason’s emphasis on engaging texts.
 - **Narration**: Encourages retelling of the story, enhancing comprehension and oral skills.
 - **Short Lessons**: Limits storytelling to 10 minutes and dictation to 5 minutes to maintain focus.
 - **Hands-On**: Incorporates a craft to connect kinesthetic learning with historical context.